 Traditional braces are capable of correcting a wide variety of misalignments and bite issues.
 Even people with moderate to severe cases of teeth crowding and spacing are considered good candidates for braces.
-Given its versatile nature, braces are typically a good fit for anyone who has a case of malocclusion or misalignment of the teeth.
+Given their versatility, braces are typically a good fit for anyone who has a case of malocclusion or teeth misalignment.

 Braces can also correct problematic bite issues like overbite, crossbite, and overjet.
-In these more severe cases, orthodontists typically use supplemental appliances, like elastics or springs, that enhance treatment and allow for more extreme transformations.
-Because of this, patients often turn to braces if they aren’t considered a good fit for less flexible treatments like Invisalign.
+In these more severe cases, orthodontists typically use supplemental appliances, like elastics or springs, to enhance treatment and facilitate more extreme transformations.
+As a result, patients often turn to braces if they aren’t considered a good fit for less flexible treatments like Invisalign.

-Traditional braces are very visible and sometimes inconvenient, so sometimes they seem less appealing to adults, but they’re a good option for cases that are too complex for a more discreet and affordable option.
+Traditional braces are very visible and sometimes inconvenient, so sometimes they seem less appealing to adults, but they’re a good option for cases that are too complex for a more discreet, affordable option.
 While braces are very effective, a vast majority of cases are treatable with more innovative treatments like clear aligners or Six Month Smiles.

 How Much Do Braces Cost?

-One of the major disadvantages of braces is cost.
-The average price of treatment with traditional braces is $5,000 and often range between $3,000 and $10,000, but it ultimately depends on your condition’s severity.
-Luckily, most orthodontists offer financing programs, which allow patients to pay for braces over time, typically throughout treatment.
+Braces aren’t cheap.
+Their average price is $5,000 and often range between $3,000 and $10,000, but it ultimately depends on your condition’s severity.
+Luckily, most orthodontists offer financing plans, which allow patients to pay for braces over time, typically throughout treatment.
 Unfortunately, these financing programs usually require a credit check, so approval is not guaranteed.
-Also, as with most payment plans, a hefty interest is generally applied to the total cost of treatment.
+Also, most payment plans have hefty interest rates, which will increase your total cost.

-Some health insurers may cover the cost of traditional braces.
-However, this varies widely, depending on the provider and your particular insurance plan.
-If you’re considering getting braces, it is recommended to read through your current policy and coverages thoroughly.
-If you’re unsure what your insurance covers, give your provider a call and have one of their representatives discuss your plan with you.
-It may even be worth it to consider purchasing supplemental dental insurance if your current policy does not cover any orthodontic treatments.
+Some health insurers may cover the cost of traditional braces, but it varies widely, depending on the provider and your particular insurance plan.
+If you’re considering braces, we recommended reading through your current policy and coverages thoroughly.
+If you’re unsure what your insurance covers, give your provider a call and one of their representatives can discuss your plan.
+It may even be worth purchasing supplemental dental insurance if your current policy does not cover orthodontic treatments.